-Estate Settlement Appraisals in NJ by The Welter Appraisal Group
+Appraisals for Estate Settlement by The Welter Appraisal Group

-The job of settling an estate, while stressful is very important.
-As an executor you have been entrusted to carry out the wishes of the deceased as quickly and respectfully as possible.
-You can count on us to act quickly and with as much empathy to the feelings of everyone in bereavement.
+Settling an estate is an important and sometimes stressful task.
+As an executor you have been entrusted to carry out the wishes of the departed as quickly and with as much dignity as possible.
+You can count on us to act quickly and with as much sensitivity to the feelings of everyone left behind.

-Contact us as soon as possible to discuss your specialized estate appraisal requirements and how we can put our experience to work for you.
+Contact us promptly to discuss your precise estate appraisal demands and how we can put our experience to work for you.

-An accurate report showing the appraiser's opinion of value is required to support the methods the appraiser used to come to his conclusions.
+A comprehensive report showing the appraiser's opinion of value is necessary to support the methods the appraiser used to come to his conclusions.